Types of life insurance

 Increasing term life insurance

 Perhaps one of the lesser known types of life insurance policy is ‘increasing term life insurance’.
 This means you pay higher premiums over the length of your cover but your cover amount is reviewed against measures of inflation, or a fixed rate so it rises over time.
 Premiums are normally reviewed annually or at set yearly intervals.
 This type of life insurance is normally designed to protect against inflation and the rising costs of living.
+This type of policy is only sold via our team of advisers.
+You can call them on 0800 197 9208.
+Call charges may apply.

 Legal & General’s Critical Illness Cover can be added for an additional cost when you take out Life Insurance or Decreasing Life Insurance.
 It could pay out a cash sum if you're diagnosed with, or undergo a medical procedure for one of the specified critical illnesses that we cover during the length of your policy, and you survive for 14 days from diagnosis.